grimmlab/evars-gpr/readme.md

 EVARS-GPR is an online time series forecasting algorithm that is able to handle sudden shifts in the target variable scale of seasonal data.
 For this purpose, EVARS-GPR combines online change point detection with a refitting of the prediction model using data augmentation for samples prior to a change point.
-For more information, see our publication linked below. &nbsp;
+For more information, see our publication linked below.
+<p>&nbsp;</p>

 <figure>
    <img src="figures/AlgoOverview.jpg" alt="AlgoOverview" width="600"/>